someengineering/fix-cf/README.md

 }
 ```

-FIX leverages the tenant_id and external_id to authenticate the request's origin.
+FIX leverages the workspace_id and external_id to authenticate the request's origin.
 The account_id and role_name are used to construct the ARN that FIX will assume when performing security scans, while the stack_id offers user convenience within the FIX UI by providing a link to the CloudFormation stack in the AWS console.